-Students who have a cell phone or Smart Watch in their possession at school are to keep the device in their book bag in a secure location, turned off.
-If for any reason a student is found to be using a device at school in his/her possession, the device will be taken up and parents will be notified to come to the school to get the device.
-We will follow our ACS Code of Conduct should this be a repeated occurrence with any one student.
-The ACS Policy for ECD's will be strictly enforced at PES during school hours.
+Students who have a cell phone in their possession at school are to keep the phone in their book bag in a secure location, turned off.
+If for any reason a student is found with a cell phone on at school in his/her possession, parents will be notified to come to the school to get the phone for the child.
+The phone will remain in the possession of the school until a parent/guardian is able to come and get it if this is a repeated occurrence with any one student.
+Please talk to your child about cell phone safety and the PES cell phone policy.